MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Experiments

+Table~\ref{tab:main-result} summarizes MrGuard’s performance on several multilingual moderation benchmarks.
+Across both in-domain and out-of-domain languages, MrGuard consistently outperforms all baselines by a substantial margin.
+Additionally, we observe that guardrails with reasoning capabilities (GuardR and ours) generalize better across datasets and languages, but with our approach, MrGuard achieves state-of-the-art performance in multilingual scenarios.
+This showcases that MrGuard effectively captures language-specific nuances, as the test datasets are naturally generated or annotated by native speakers.
+Note that we restrict our experiments to compact models ($\leq$ 7 B parameters) to ensure low latency and easy deployment, in line with other guardrails (see Table \ref{tab:guard-baseline-info}).
+Even at this scale, adding reasoning at the post-training stage yields large gains in multilingual classification.

-Moreover, we present a language-wise breakdown in Figure \ref{fig:rtp-results} and Figure \ref{fig:xsafety-results}.
+Moreover, we present a language-wise breakdown in Figure \ref{fig:rtp-results} with more results in Appendix \ref{app:experiment}\footnote{We also include the breakdown of performance by the language family, language scripts and resource availability in the Appendix \ref{app:granular-breakdown}.}.
 Our model consistently outperforms the baselines across a wide range of languages, although some baselines achieve comparable results on the English subset.
-For parallel datasets such as XSafety (Figure \ref{fig:xsafety-results}), our model exhibits a much smaller performance drop between ID and OOD languages compared to other baselines.
+We also observe that training on English-only data negatively impacts generalization to non-English languages.
+For example, although Aegis-2.0 and WildGuard perform well on English inputs, their performance degrades significantly on non-English data, whereas MrGuard maintains high performance and shows minimal performance drop, even on unseen languages.
 This further demonstrates the robustness and cross-lingual generalization capabilities of our model.

+Furthermore, Figure \ref{fig:guardrail-reasoning-result-main} presents example reasoning generated by our multilingual guardrail in various languages, showing that the reasoning accurately analyzes and justifies the safety prediction of the input prompts.
+The reasoning can help users understand the rationale of MrGuard behind its safety decisions.